code-chandan/uchihaboard/journal.md

 ## 5 July 2025

 More PCB routing today.
-Spent a good hour just re-routing half the board because I realized one column trace was interfering with the Pro Micro pinout.
+Spent a good hour just re-routing half the board because I realized one column trace was interfering with the rp 2040 pinout.
 Fixed that and started placing decoupling caps and the pull-up resistors for the encoder.
 Took some time to make the board outline smooth and symmetrical.
 Nothing looks worse than a board with uneven corners.
 Also added mounting holes finally, which I somehow forgot until now.
 I think it’s ready for DRC.
 Almost sent it for review but might look at it again tomorrow.

 **Hours spent:** 2